music

 And his name was Aiken Drum.

-There was a man lived in our town,
+There came a man to our town.

 There came a man to our town,